wshyang/csv-simplify/README.md

   - Delete the state file using the os module

 ### 3.6 Write Output Function
-The program defines a function `write_output` that takes the file name, the input dataframe, the original dataframe, and the pivot table as arguments and writes them to the output Excel file in separate tabs using the `to_excel` method of pandas with the `index=True` argument to preserve the index of the dataframes.
+The program defines a function `write_output` that takes the file name, the input dataframe, the original mapping dataframe, and the pivot table as arguments and writes them to the output Excel file in separate tabs using the `to_excel` method of pandas with the `index=True` argument to preserve the index of the dataframes.

 - The output Excel file is named by appending a suffix of "_simplified" to the source file name.
 For example, if the input file name is "commands.csv", the output file name will be "commands_simplified.xlsx".
 - The output Excel file has four tabs: "Simplified", "Original", "Pattern Counts", and "Command Patterns".